ZachHeick/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> `lambda` in Python is function created at runtime that does not require a name.
+>> `lambda` in Python is function created at run time that does not require a name.
 It can be useful when sorting or searching through different data structures of objects as a parameter.
 If we want to sort a list of tuples by last element, we could use a `lambda` function as a parameter.
 For example:
 ```python
 l = sorted(tuples_list, key=lambda i: i[1]))
 ```
->> Another reason to use `lambda` is it can rewrite blocks of statements into a single line expression .
+>> Another reason to use `lambda` is it can rewrite blocks of statements into a single line expression.
 If we want to write a function that adds two numbers:
 ```python
 def my_add(x,y):
     return x + y